WolfpackPSS/wolfpackpss.github.io/_posts/2016-11-22-history-of-the-pack-lord-of-undead.md

 Gnasher stopped at a heavy door set in the wall.

-The strange scratching sound that had been echoing down the hallway came from the other side of this door.
+The strange scratching noise that had been echoing down the hallway came from the other side of this door.

 ButHow felt a chill run up his spine.
 &nbsp;